twl8n/content-mgr-clj/README.md

 NetPBM http://netpbm.sourceforge.net/
 Clojure https://clojure.org/guides/getting_started

-You need a sqlite database named cmgr.db.
-Create it in the same directory as the app.
-(Someday, I'll move the db file to the export directory.)

-`sqlite3 cmgr.db < schema_sqlite.sql`

 In your home directory, create a .cmgr file.
-Currently, there must be a full, absolute path to the working directory.
+The key export-path is a full, absolute path to the working directory.
+The key db-path is a full, absolute path to the database file.

 ```
 ;; Config file for Tom's content manager https://github.com/twl8n/content-mgr-clj
-export-path /Users/twl/Sites/content-manager-pages
+export-path /Users/zeus/Sites/content-manager-pages
+db-path /Users/zeus/cmgr.db
 ```

+You need a sqlite database named cmgr.db.
+Create it in a directory that is not the app source, and not the export directory.
+Put the db file path in .cmgr config file.

+`sqlite3 cmgr.db < schema_sqlite.sql`

 In that directory, each "site" has a directory.
 Inside the site directory must be a directory "images" which is shared